Recurrent neural networks: vanishing and exploding gradients are not the end of the story: Mitigating the curse of memory

-State-space models, as well as gated RNNs, feature some form of normalization and reparametrization which facilitates signal propagation.
+Deep state-space models, as well as gated RNNs, feature some form of normalization and reparametrization which help keeping signal propagation under control.
 We discuss how below.

-\paragraph{State-space models.} SSMs are originally motivated as discretizations of the continuous-time differential equation $\dot{h} = Ah + Bx$ \cite{gu_combining_2021}.
-Naïve discretization of the differential equation yields $h_{t+1} = (\mathrm{Id} + \mathrm{d}t A)h_t + \mathrm{d}t Bx_{t+1}$ which already acts as some input normalization when $\mathrm{d}_t$ is small.
+\paragraph{Deep state-space models.} Deep SSMs were originally motivated as discretizations of the differential equation $\dot{h} = Ah + Bx$ \cite{gu_combining_2021}.
+Naïve discretization of the differential equation yields $h_{t+1} = (\mathrm{Id} + \mathrm{d}t A)h_t + \mathrm{d}t Bx_{t+1}$ which already provides some input normalization.
 More elaborate discretization schemes, such as the zero-order hold, effectively reparametrize the $A$ matrix, e.g. with $\exp(\mathrm{d}t A)$.
 Here, diagonalization arises from computational efficiency and simplicity reasons \cite{gupta_diagonal_2022}.
-While such models can can approximate any smooth mappings \cite{boyd_fading_1985, orvieto_universality_2024}, their expressivity remains limited \cite{merrill_illusion_2024}.
+While such models can approximate any smooth mappings \cite{boyd_fading_1985, orvieto_universality_2024}, their expressivity remains limited \cite{merrill_illusion_2024}.
 The next generation of these models, including Mamba~\cite{gu_mamba_2023}, incorporates input-dependent gates which modulate $\mathrm{d}t$ depending on the input $x_t$.
-The theory we developed above does not strictly apply to this setting as $\mathrm{d}t$ is not constant.
-However, since the rest of the model's structure remains unchanged we expect this behavior, and thus its remedies, to remain.
+The theory we developed above does not strictly apply to this setting as $\mathrm{d}t$ is no longer constant.
+However, since the recurrence Jacobian remains diagonal, we expect the qualitative behaviors we analyzed to remain.